Q & A: Klaus Wagener

 It is often the quiet people who do not stand out at first.
 But you can recognise talents quite quickly when you see the practical work of the participants in a seminar.
 At the latest after 3 work pieces have been created, these talents crystallize.
 I always enjoy having such experiences and to observe the development of natural talents.

-What is your number 1 tip for florist who want to stand out from the crowd?
+What is your number 1 tip for florists who want to stand out from the crowd?

 Of the top of my head, the following qualities need to tie in well together: